eksdee-sama/Vo/README.md

 # Voice Assistant
-Smart Virtual Assistant that can do anything you can ask of.
+Smart Virtual Assistant that can do variouys tasks you can ask for.
 It has following Commands: